Resources for Agencies

 Affordable Care Act – Tax Penalty Information

-Beginning January 1, 2014 most individuals in the United States are required to have health insurance or be subject to a fee or penalty.
+Beginning January 1, 2019 there will no longer be a penalty for not having health insurance.
+Prior to 2019, most individuals in the United States are required to have health insurance or be subject to a fee or penalty.
 The fee is based on your annual income.
 There are some circumstances where you are exempt from purchasing health insurance and therefore would not be subject to a fee.
 These include:

 - If your annual income is less than $10,150 or you are not filing a tax return